 Drama at Tufts includes both curricular and extracurricular opportunities.
 Every year there are three faculty-directed major productions, three student-directed major productions, and 12-15 workshop productions, in addition to faculty-taught courses in the major and minor.
 Pen, Paint & Pretzels, a.k.a.
 3Ps, is Tufts’ umbrella organization for student-run performing arts groups on campus.
 Other student groups include Bare Bodkin (dedicated to student-written work), Cheap Sox (an improvisational comedy troupe), Major: Undecided (a sketch comedy group), and Torn Ticket II (a musical theater group).
 Dance is similarly active, with seven or more performances each year, including the semester dance concerts, World Dance Night, and the student-run Tufts Dance Collective, Spirit of the Creative, Tufts Burlesque Troupe, and Sarabande Dance Ensemble.

-Students interested in the fine arts at Tufts may delve into classes in the Department of Art and Art History, pursue a combined degree or Bachelor of Fine Arts at our School of the Museum of Fine Arts, and involve themselves with exhibits at the Tufts University Art Gallery, which features works by John Singer Sargent, Pablo Picasso, and Andy Warhol, among many others.
+Students interested in the fine arts at Tufts may delve into classes in the Department of Art and Art History, pursue a combined degree or Bachelor of Fine Arts at our School of the Museum of Fine Arts, and involve themselves with exhibits at the Tufts University Art Galleries, which feature works by John Singer Sargent, Pablo Picasso, and Andy Warhol, among many others.
 Boston has an abundance of museums for the art lover: the Museum of Fine Arts is probably the best-known destination in Boston for viewing paintings, photographs, prints, sculptures, and other art objects from ancient times through the modern age.
 For a contemporary perspective, visit the Institute of Contemporary Art in Boston, or if you have more eclectic tastes, the Isabella Stewart Gardner Museum may be the place to explore.

 Granoff Music Center